London Lite: Alleged environmental impact

-Like the other free London dailies, the London Lite was generally discarded by its readers as soon as they finished reading it.
+Like the other free London dailies, London Lite was generally discarded by its readers as soon as they finished reading it.
 The use of resources to print something with such a short lifespan was criticised on environmental grounds.
 Westminster City Council estimated that free newspapers made up a quarter of all rubbish in the West End, much of which went un-recycled, although some stations positioned recycling bins at entrances and exits for this purpose.

 Competition

 In June 2009, London Lite distributed an average of 400,741 copies each weekday, behind the 497,244 copies distributed by rival The London Paper.
 However, despite its higher circulation figures, The London Paper closed two months earlier than London Lite did, on 18 September 2009.

 The closing of The London Paper ironically brought about the demise of London Lite.
 The Evening Standard saw a gap in the market, and decided to make its publication free less than one month later, on 12 October 2009.
 Less than three weeks later, London Lite announced it would close down.